 3 Inspiring Books for Creative Solopreneurs

-When we pluck up the courage to become a solopreneur, we open up a vault of information to sort through.
+When you pluck up the courage to become a solopreneur you open up a vault of information to sort through.

 What's best to learn?

 Are these advice up to date and relevant to me?

 There are many questions and even more answers.

 I have found some books that literally have changed my direction in life, and so I want to share them with you.

 Perhaps they might do something for you too :-)